luker-development/luker-otclient/README.md

 # Luker OTClient

-This repository contains the **public client** for the Luker OTServer (based on Tibia 15.03).
+This repository contains the **public client** for the Argentibia OTServer (based on Tibia 15.03).
-It is designed to work with the future **Luker Launcher**, which will handle automatic updates, patching, and changelog display.
+It is designed to work with the future **Argentibia Launcher**, which will handle automatic updates, patching, and changelog display.

 Everything here is safe for public distribution — no server credentials or internal Lua files are exposed.
 Think of this as the *“downloadable game client”* repository.